Our Stories

 Margaret's Experience...

-November 2021
+By OA Member, November 2021

 I didn’t come from a house of overeaters or dieters so I didn’t know what a diet was until I heard my friends talk about restricting when in college.
 I remember joining a slimming club then with a friend in college, I lost some weight and then started some binges and I remember after not having had sweet food for a while how my body reacted with a buzz when I ate it.
 During my 20s and 30s I went up and down in weight through restricting or overeating and I was never really happy with my body.
 The weight and binges were increasing.